La fanciulla del West: Act 3

 Johnson is again on the run from Ashby and the miners.
 Nick and Rance are discussing Johnson and wonder what Minnie sees in him when Ashby arrives in triumph: Johnson has been captured.
 Rance and the miners all want Johnson to be hanged.
 Johnson accepts the sentence and only asks the miners not to tell Minnie about his capture and his fate ("Ch'ella mi creda").
 Minnie arrives, armed with a pistol, just before the execution and throws herself in front of Johnson to protect him.
 While Rance tries to proceed, she convinces the miners that they owe her too much to kill the man she loves, and asks them to forgive him ("Ah!
-Ah!
-E Minnie!").
+Ah! È Minnie! ...
+Non vi fu mai chi disse 'Basta!'").
 One by one, the miners yield to her plea ("E anche tu lo vorrai, Joe").
 Rance is not happy but finally he too gives in.
 Sonora unties Johnson and sets him free.
-The miners bid Minnie farewell ("Le tue parole sono di Dio").
-Minnie and Johnson leave California to start a new life together.
+The miners bid Minnie farewell ("Le tue parole sono di Dio") and Minnie and Johnson leave California to start a new life together.